cjain4492/GameDevelopment/README.md

 # GameDevelopment
-src folder contains javascript files
+JavaScript files for the project are located in src folder.
-To open the game , clone project and open index.html file in any of the browser
+To open the game, clone the git repository and open the index.html file in the browser of your choice.
-styles.css contains css for the project
+styles.css contains CSS code for the project.